m277m277/geoip2-golang/README.md

 This library is built using
 [the Go maxminddb reader](https://github.com/oschwald/maxminddb-golang).
 All data for the database record is decoded using this library.
+Version 2.0 provides significant performance improvements with 56% fewer allocations and 34% less memory usage compared to v1.
 If you only need several fields, you may get superior performance by using maxminddb's `Lookup` directly with a result struct that only contains the required fields.
 (See [example_test.go](https://github.com/oschwald/maxminddb-golang/blob/main/example_test.go)
 in the maxminddb repository for an example of this.)

 ## Installation ##

 ```
-go get github.com/oschwald/geoip2-golang
+go get github.com/oschwald/geoip2-golang/v2
 ```

 ## Usage ##